Types of non-Hodgkin lymphoma

 Chronic lymphocytic leukemia /small lymphocytic lymphoma

 These are closely related diseases.
 In fact, many doctors consider them different versions of the same disease.
 The same type of cancer cell (known as a small lymphocyte) is seen in both chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
 The only difference is where the cancer cells are found.
 In CLL most of the cancer cells are in the blood and bone marrow.
 In SLL, the cancer cells are mainly in the lymph nodes and spleen.
-SLL accounts for about 5% to 10% of all lymphomas.
+About 5% to 10% of all lymphomas are SLLs.

 Both CLL and SLL are slow-growing diseases, although CLL, which is much more common, tends to grow more slowly.
-CLL and SLL are treated the same way.
+Treatment is the same for CLL and SLL.
 They are usually not curable with standard treatments, but depending on the stage and growth rate of the disease, most patients live longer than 10 years.
-Sometimes, these slow-growing lymphomas turn into a more aggressive type of lymphoma.
+Sometimes, these slow-growing lymphomas turn into a more aggressive type.

 For more detailed information, see our document Leukemia -- Chronic Lymphocytic.